ixdat/ixdat/TOOLS.rst

 , and it should work in a pre-push hook.

-NOTE: There can be bugs.
+NOTE: There can still be bugs.
 See https://github.com/ixdat/ixdat/issues/10

 Command quick tips